Ultimate magazine theme for WordPress.

 One of the easiest ways to start investing is to use an online investment service to help you open an account and, based on your risk tolerance, invest in a portfolio that typically includes cheap index funds or ETFs, he says.
 Bryan Stiger, CFP and financial planner with Betterment.
 “Online services will often automatically rebalance and collect tax losses for you, which is a big added benefit,” adds Stiger.

 You can do this yourself by opening a taxable account for investing in a brokerage house and manually selecting the investment.
-On the same subject : Where To Put Your Money After Graduating College.
+See the article : Content Manager in Boise, ID — Money Diary.
 Carlson recommends making monthly contributions to a global mutual fund or ETF.

 “As some normalcy returns, people need to remember what their absolute spending limits are and have well-defined financial goals that they can plan for,” Stiger says.
 After that, if you want to celebrate by going for an extra dinner or two, there’s no harm.